Quicx

 Short JSON payloads (webhooks, emails)32, 64, 128Most MSG_SUBMIT frames land between 40–120 bytes; three tight classes eat the long tail with <5 % slack.

-Mixed media (thumbnails, ML prompts)128, 512, 2048Two orders of magnitude spread — weight the biggest class heaviest.
+Mixed media (thumbnails, ML prompts)128, 512, 1024Wide spread within the 1024-byte ceiling — weight the biggest class heaviest.

 Uniform binary blobsone class at 100 %Zero internal fragmentation.
 Highest throughput — see the PMAD benchmarks.